sofn-xyz/mailing/README.md

 ## ●&nbsp;&nbsp;Templates

 We ship with 2 templates to help you get started.
-We reccomend using these as starting points and modifying them to fit your use-case.
+We recommend using these as starting points and modifying them to fit your use-case.

 **Welcome Template**